nmwilk/passwords/README.md

 Use of the app comes with the understanding that if someone knows your iPhone/Android passcode (or you have no passcode set), then they can read all your passwords in PassVault.

+The aim of this is not to provide bullet-proof passwords, just ones that are a good mix of security and ease of use.

 - Long tap a row in the list to show a quick view of the password - optionally obscured via a menu option.

 - Quick tap a row in the list to copy the password to the clipboard.